ptc-bink/rune-swap-be/README.md

 1. **Access the Application:**
    - Open your browser and navigate to `https://stonefaceords.com/`.

-2. **Burn Runes:**
+2. **swap Runes:**
-   - Follow the on-screen instructions to burn your runes securely.
+   - Follow the on-screen instructions to swap your runes securely.
    - Confirm the transaction through the Bitcoin CLI.

 ## Contributing